HackedByChinese/ng2-idle-keepalive/CONTRIBUTING.md

 ## <a name="issues"></a> Reporting Issues

-If you find a bug in the source code, an issue with an implementation, or a mistake in the documentation, you can help by submitting an issue in [GitHub Issues][githubissues] for this [repository](https://github.com/Semantic-Org/Semantic-UI-Angular/issues).
+If you find a bug in the source code, an issue with an implementation, or a mistake in the documentation, you can help by submitting an issue in [GitHub Issues][githubissues] for this [repository][github].

 ### <a name="submitting"></a> Submitting an Issue